nautobot/nautobot/nautobot/docs/user-guide/administration/upgrading/from-v1/ipam/after-you-upgrade.md

 > This may also apply to any "VRF Namespace" objects that were created, depending on your requirements on maintaining duplicate Prefix/IPAddress objects.

 A priority of the upgrade process is to assert that no data will be lost.
-Due to the introduction of strict uniqueness constraints to disallow duplicate `Prefix`, `IPAddress`, and `VRF` objects within the same `Namespace`.

-Depending on the nature of your data, you may have numerous "VRF" or "Cleanup" Namespaces that were automatically created by the upgrade process as described in the previous section.
+Due to the introduction of strict uniqueness constraints to disallow duplicate `Prefix`, `IPAddress`, and `VRF` objects within the same `Namespace`, depending on the nature of your data, you may have numerous "VRF" or "Cleanup" Namespaces that were automatically created by the upgrade process as described in the previous section.

 ### A word on Tenant affinity